rackerlabs/support-how-to/content/cloud-servers/rackspace-cloud-essentials-cloud-server-image-limitations.md

 ### Windows-specific limitations

--   There are no limits on image disk size for Standard Windows Cloud Servers at this time.
-General Purpose and I/O servers cannot be built from images with system volumes larger than 40GB.

 -   If you take an image of a Windows Cloud Server that is configured to be a Domain Controller (DC), you will be unable to restore from that image.
 Our build system relies on the local Administrator